Open position: Atmospheric Inverse modelling of GHG fluxes

 The ideal candidate should meet the following requirements:

-- Higher education degree (PhD) in atmospheric or natural sciences (e.g. meteorology, geoscience, or environmental physics).
+- Higher education degree (PhD) in atmospheric or natural sciences (e.g., meteorology, geoscience, or environmental physics) or computer science and/or data analysis.

-- Experience in studying surface-atmosphere exchange processes with atmospheric approaches is a prerequisite.
+- Experience in studying surface-atmosphere exchange processes using atmospheric approaches is highly desirable, and a strong commitment to this area of study is essential.

-- Experience in one or several of the following disciplines is expected: atmospheric transport modelling, boundary layer meteorology, observation and interpretation of time series of GHG concentrations, and inverse optimisation.
+- Experience in one or several of the following disciplines is expected: atmospheric transport modelling, boundary layer meteorology, observation and interpretation of time series of GHG concentrations, inverse optimisation techniques, environmental modelling, data analysis and/or complex modelling chains.

-- Solid experience in scientific programming (R, Python, Julia,) is essential.
+- Solid experience in scientific programming (R, Python, Julia, etc.) is essential.

 - Strong publication record including several publications in highly ranked science journals in appropriate fields.